AI Failures — Eliminate Them, Now

 Consequently, you will have to firefight these issues in production, leaving no room for focused development work.
 You and your team will waste your precious time digging through error logs, identifying the root cause of the problem, all while your model is crashing.
 How wasteful and nerve-wracking is that!

 Even when you've fixed all the visible errors in your pipeline, you have only solved a subcomponent of the bigger problem.
-Perhaps an even more pernicious form of operational risk is the silent errors.
+Perhaps even more pernicious forms of AI failure are the silent errors.
 The tricky thing with AI models is that even when the models are taking in garbage input or producing garbage output, they're not necessarily going to crash.
 For example, when the model is doing terribly on a specific subset of the data, or when the distribution of the input data is changing drastically and inducing wrong model predictions, you will not by default see any error logs or PagerDuty alerts in your system monitoring dashboard.
 These silent errors in your system are tough to triage and will have subtle but compounding effects on your downstream metrics.
 The model will continue to produce garbage predictions silently until a month later; you realize your customer churn is higher than ever.

 Why is it so hard to get rid of these risks?